randomBrainstormer/MMM-GoogleCalendar/README.md

                 {
                   symbol: "calendar-alt",
                   calendarID: "MyOtherGoogleCalID"
+                  // other "calendar" options
                 },
               ],
               ...
-                // See below for configuration options
+                // other "configuration" options
             }
         },
         ...